leeoniya/uFuzzy/README.md

 Before we discuss [performance](#performance) let's talk about search quality, because speed is irrelevant when your results are a strange medly of "Oh yeah!" and "WTF?".

 Search quality is very subjective.
-What constitutes a good top match in a "typeahead/auto-suggest" case can be a poor match in a "search/find-all" scenario.
+What constitutes a good top match in a "typeahead / auto-suggest" case can be a poor match in a "search / find-all" scenario.
 Some solutions optimize for the latter, some for the former.
 It's common to find knobs that skew the results in either direction, but these are often by-feel and imperfect, being little more than a proxy to producing a single, composite match "score".